-For Students Seeking Tutoring in Town & Country, We Offer:
+Private, In-Home Tutoring in Town & Country, Missouri

-SchoolTutoring Academy’s tutoring programs for Town & Country students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Town & Country, Missouri students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The ditricts focus on maintaining safe campuses with a productive environment in which students feel secure enough to meet the challenges of a rigorous curriculum and succeed.
 The schools also encourage community involvement and offers many extracurricular opportunities for students.
 In addition to academic success, students are taught to make healthy choices in their own lives.
 The hope is that students take responsibility for their own learning and become engaged, driven learners and citizens who will be successful in their own lives beyond graduation.